im-sakshi/Agri_Climate_Insights/README.md

 - Crop dataset production values vary by availability on data.gov.in

-- Prototype focuses on merging datasets, not NLP Q&A
+- Prototype focuses on merging datasets, not NLP Q&A due to time constraints